City/Town: • North Florida |

 As for the ship, U.S. Marshals auctioned it off on May 11, 2013, and sold it for $50,000.
 Salvaging crews have found documents, ship logs, photographs, and other artifacts on board.
 The company has begun selling items on eBay, including the ship’s bell, speaking tube, and navigational lights, and will continue to dismantle the ship and sell the parts.

-By 2024, the interior had been gutted, and there wasn’t much left of value aboard the ship.
-The Arctic Discoverer is still there, listing against the old docks, awaiting to be sunk for an artificial reef.
+By 2024, the interior had been gutted, and little of value remained aboard the ship.
+The Arctic Discoverer is still there, listing against the old docks, awaiting its sinking for an artificial reef.